OutSystems/OutSystems.SetupTools/docs/Install-OSServerPreReqs.md

 # Install-OSServerPreReqs

 ## SYNOPSIS
-Install the pre-requisites for the platform server.
+Installs the pre-requisites for the OutSystems platform server.

 ## SYNTAX